BikramMondal5/MediVerify/README.md

 ## 🚀 Project Overview

-Counterfeit medicines pose a serious threat to global health.
-NeuraMed tackles this problem through:

 - 🧠 **Artificial Intelligence** that scans and analyzes images of pills and packaging to detect anomalies and forgeries.
 - 🔗 **Blockchain technology** to trace the complete lifecycle of a medicine from the manufacturer to the consumer.
 - 📱 **Instant QR/Barcode Scan** verification for real-time validation of medicine packages.